RatelimitedME/RLPanel-v1/SECURITY.md

 ### What counts as a security issue?

-Mostly, a security issue would be one of the following:

-* SQL Injection
-* Privilege Escalation
-* XSS

-And the like.
+Most security issues fall under one of the following categories: SQL injection; privilege escalation and XSS attacks, and other similar attacks.

 ### What is out of scope, though?

-First off, any third-party site (Such as `discordapp.com`, `okta.com`, `duo.com`, `bitly.com`) is out of scope entirely.
+Any site or service we don't control, such as Discord, Bitly or other third party sites are out of scope.
+Please report security issues with other sites to the creators directly.

-Attacks related to *our* site which would be out of scope would be of the likes:
+Attacks related to RATELIMITED that are out of scope would include: social engineering attacks; attacks through a genuine user such as a RAT or trojan and physical or DDoS attacks.
-* DDoS attacks
-* Physical attacks
-* Phishing attacks
-* Attacks that require access to a client's computer in order to work (Such as Remote Administration Tools/Trojans installed on ones PC)
-* Social Engineering attacks

 ### Do you pay?

-Unfortunately, due to our size and our costs to run, we are unable to pay for security vulnerability disclosures, but don't let that stop you!
-We'll award you with recognition on our Discord server and premium benefits on our service if your submission is deemed valid!
+Unfortunately, due to the costs of running the service and our size, we don't pay a bug bounty - but we're open to suggestions about what we could offer - such as premium access to our service.